Westminster Employment Forum

 • stakeholder coordination: strategies for fostering diverse talent - improving access to education and training - collaboration among employers, worker representatives and local authorities

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DWP; DBT; DHSC; DfE; DfE, NI; DSIT; DfT; HMPPS; MHCLG; MoJ; The Scottish Government; and the Welsh Government.
+As well as key stakeholders, those that attended include officials from DWP; DBT; DHSC; DfE; DfE, NI; DSIT; HMRC; DfT; DESNZ; HMPPS; MHCLG; MoJ; Home Office; the Welsh Government; and The Scottish Government.

 This on-demand pack includes